What is an IBAN Number?

 N26 is a sophisticated financial service that provides some of the same services as a traditional bank but in a fully digital format.
 They have a lot to offer, from cash withdrawals at ATMs to international money transfers at low exchange rates.
 N26 consumers may open several sorts of bank accounts, as can business users, who can also create accounts for their activities.

 N26, as a German bank, provides bank accounts with German IBANs.
-It has been providing Italian IBANs since March 2020. (applicable only to accounts opened March 26, 2020, and only for Italian residents).

 Why were IBAN numbers created?